comp530-lab5/benchmarking-startup/README.md

 left to do - make sure io_stride and random_io work correctly (i'm not sure how pread and pwrite work with the offset thing) make sure testing script looks right

+FROM KAYLA:

+Okay, so here I added two scripts- data_visualization.py and t-test_caclulations.py They do exactly what they say.
+In data_visualizations, it makes graphs for each of the tests according to the writeup and plops them into /graphs.
+You can see some basic ones I made with incomplete testing data.
+When we have the data, put the csv file into /results, and change the path in the script to it.
+We will need to turn it into an executable tomorrow, per the writeup.
+In t-test_calculations.py, it calculates the number of samples needed for each observation based on the student's t-test by reordering the formula used to calculate the margin of error to instead calculate the unknown, n (number of samples).
+Pretty neat.
+As for data_visualizations.py, go in and change the path variable to point to whatever we have in /results and it will throw a csv file with it's results in /results.
+We will use this as our table for the challenge question.

+If my code is correct, and we get our ouput, all we should need to do after this is the quick writeup.
+Bless.